gbv/libso/libso.md

     org:hasSite a rdf:Property,
         owl:ObjectProperty ;
         rdfs:label "has site"@en ;
-        rdfs:comment """Indicates a site at which the Organization has some presence even if only indirect (e.g. virtual office or a professional service which is acting as the registered address for a company).
-Inverse of `org:siteOf`."""@en ;
+        rdfs:comment "Indicates a site at which the Organization has some presence even if only indirect (e.g. virtual office or a professional service which is acting as the registered address for a company).
+Inverse of `org:siteOf`."@en ;
         rdfs:domain org:Organization ;
         rdfs:isDefinedBy <http://www.w3.org/ns/org> ;
         rdfs:range org:Site .